emsesp/docs/docs/Configuring.md

 ## First-time Setup

-- First connect to the Access Point called `ems-esp` using the default WPA password `ems-esp-neo`.
-- When you see the captive portal sign-in with username `admin` and password `admin`.
+After uploading the firmware for the first time, it will use with the default settings and start an WiFi Access Point called `ems-esp`.
+Connect to this using the default WPA password `ems-esp-neo`.
+When prompted with a login screen (called a captive portal) sign-in with username `admin` and password `admin`.

-- Set the WiFi credentials and go back to <http://ems-esp>.
-Remember to change the password!
-- Now check is if Tx is working and that you have a connection to the EMS bus.
-If Tx failures are shown in the Web interface try changing the Tx Mode from the settings page.
-There is no need to re-start the EMS-ESP.
-- Use the WebUI (<http://ems-esp> or <http://ems-esp.local>) to further configure the settings.
+Now you're ready to further configure the settings.
+The recommended first step is to connect to your home network and this can be configured through the Network menu option on the web page, or directly using a Telnet Command Line interface (CLI).
+If you haven't adjusted the hostname you can reach the web UI via <http://ems-esp> or <http://ems-esp.local>.

+Next are the board settings and some other MQTT tweaking which you can read below.

+If you're seeing warnings that it failed to connect to the EMS bus, or there are Tx or Rx errors then follow the [troubleshooting](Troubleshooting) guide.

 !!! note "If Rx incomplete telegrams are reported in the log, don't panic.
 Some telegrams can be missed and this is usually caused by noise interference on the line."